softlayer/softlayer-python/developers-guide.md

 Actions also use docstrings to parse command-line arguments.
 But unlike with modules, commonly-used arguments are added to the end, such as `--config` and `--format`.

-The interfaces required for actions include:
+The requirements for actions include:

 * The docstring for docopt
 * Class attributes for `actions`